-You can sign up at our Membership Registration Desk or online.
+You can register at our Welcome Desk or online.
 Gymnastic lessons are included as part of the family memberships.

 Do you offer private lessons or other programs?

 Yes.
-We offer private and semi-private lessons for all ages for swimming and gymnastics, in addition to our group lessons.
-These are scheduled directly with the Aquatics Director or Youth Development Director.
+We offer private and semi-private lessons for all ages for swimming, in addition to our group lessons.
+These are scheduled directly with the Aquatics Director.

 Do I need to sign up for the water exercise classes?

 No, simply drop-in.
 Limit of 25 people in a class.
-You may sign-up for a class any time the day of the class at the Membership Service Desk.
+You may sign-up for a class any time the day of the class at the Welcome Desk.
 All Pool 2 classes require a ticket upon sign-in.
 Once class is full, no additional tickets will be issued.

 What is open swim vs. lap swim on the schedule?